by Gordon J Barclay & Ron Morris

 This meticulously researched, richly illustrated volume relates the defences in the Forth to the wider political and military context and also describes the human side of the defences: the men and women who manned the fortress.
 This is a fascinating resource for those interested in Scottish military and naval history, and conflict and battlefield archaeology.

-GORDON J BARCLAY was Principal Inspector and Head of Policy at Historic Scotland.
+Gordon J Barclay is former Principal Inspector and Head of Policy at Historic Scotland.
 His previous publications include If Hitler Comes: Preparing for Invasion: Scotland 1940 (2013).

 Watch the lecture given by Gordon Barclay and Ron Morris to find out more about the Forth’s defences.